 Not comfortable with that?
 Then up your contact with strangers at low risk times.
 Pay a stranger a compliment.
 Offer your seat to someone on the subway/bus.
 Pick up the coffee order for the car behind you.
 These random acts of connection will make both of you feel more joyful more often.

 Expressing gratitude is a powerful way to manage your outlook.
 Acknowledge the things that are awesome in your day, even if some crappy things happened.
 Give yourself a time limit to stew on the challenging bits and then focus on the things that went right.
 Gratitude journals are a great way to keep track of the “good stuff” and are a great reference when you are feeling down in the dumps.
 Asking each member of your family or people you live with to identify the “one good thing” about their day is a great way to prioritize all the good in our lives.
 You can do it on the drive home, to soccer practice, at dinner, before bed, at the start of team meetings at work, book club, etc.

 Did you know that up to 90% of serotonin (your body’s chemical to manage moods) is regulated by the gut?
 If you are filling your body with toxins – sugars, processed foods, alcohol, foods that create inflammation for YOU – and not enough nutrients from natural sources (especially vegetables!), your GI tract cannot function properly.
-Understanding the gut-brain axis, and how food affects your mood, is another way to optimize your mental well-being.
+Understanding the gut-brain axis, and how food affects your mood, is another way to optimize your emotional well-being.
 Eat plants, more plants, and mostly green plants to give your body the greatest access to the nutrients it needs to operate at its best.